smrchy/redis-sessions/README.md

 ## Additional methods

-* TODO: Get an array of all sessions of an app, complete with `lastactivity`, `ip` which were active within the last *n* seconds.
+* TODO: Get an array of all sessions of an app, complete with `idle`, `ip` which were active within the last *n* seconds.
 * Get the amount of active sessions of an app within the last *n* seconds.
-* TODO: Get all sessions of a single id.
+* Get all sessions of a single id.
 * TODO: Kill all sessions that belong to a single id.
 E.g. log out user123 on all devices.

 ## Usage in NodeJS